-If you are using a real Amstrad and it has two drives, introduce the discs you burnt from the dsk files on them.
-Make sure that the floppy 1 (ddle_1.dsk) is in the drive A and the floppy 2 (ddle_2.dsk) is in the drive B. Then, type RUN"DISC.
+If you are using a real Amstrad and it has two drives, introduce floppy 1 in the drive A and floppy 2 in the drive B (with the labels facing up).
+Then, type RUN"DISC.
 The game will load automatically and you will be presented with a font selection menu.
-Choose the font you prefer to play the adventure (your selection will be remembered) and wait for the game to load.
-As said before, you can also use any kind of compatible floppy disc drive emulator instead of real floppies.
+Choose the font you prefer to play the adventure (your selection will be remembered) and wait for the game to start.

-If your Amstrad only has one floppy drive it needs to be a high density one, an HxC or a similar device.
-Introduce the side A of floppy 1 on the drive and type RUN"DISC.
+If your Amstrad only has one floppy drive it will need to be a 3.5" unit.
+Insert floppy 1 and type RUN"DISC.
 Wait for the CP/M to load and choose the in-game font.
-The computer will configure now the drive B and try to switch to it automatically.
+The computer will now try to configure the drive B and switch to it automatically.
 However, since you only have one drive, there will be an error.
 When this happens exchange floppy 1 for floppy 2 and type B:.
 Once you see the prompt "B>" type DOOMSDAY.
 The game will load automatically.